jdhao/blog_source/markdown2pdf_pandoc.md

 ## Background ##

 For those who are not familiar with Pandoc, Pandoc is a powerful tool for converting document between different formats.
-It is called the swiss knife of document converter.
+It is called the Swiss knife of document converter.
 There are actually two steps involved in converting Markdown files to PDF: